How do I get an affidavit?

 In order to provide a statement for an affidavit, an affiant must simply be willing to sign or eSign the statement in the presence of a third-party, commissioned notary public.
 This must of course be done in accordance with all applicable state laws.

 This can be done with a traditional in-person or mobile notary, or an affiant can provide their statement using Remote Online Notarization (RON).
-RON allows an affiant and notary to meet virtually, at their convenience via audio-visual connection on an online notarization platform.
+RON allows an affiant and notary to meet online, at their convenience via audio-visual connection on an online notarization platform.

 Before online notarization was possible, affiants would need to go out of their way to schedule a time and place to meet with a notary in order to provide a statement.
 In addition to costing money and being inconvenient, this could also hold up a case or proceedings longer than necessary.